 Vanguard Target Retirement Target-Date Funds: BUY

-- Best for: Investors who want an expert handling the investment decisions and ongoing maintenance for their retirement savings
+- Best for: Workers who want an expert handling the investment decisions and ongoing maintenance for their retirement savings

 More than half of all savers in an employer-sponsored retirement plan are invested in a target-date fund, according to a 2019 Vanguard study.
 The Valley Forge, Pennsylvania-based company should know.
 It manages 38% of the $2.3 trillion assets in target-date funds – the biggest chunk among fund companies by far.

 So it should come as no surprise that 10 Vanguard target-date funds – the portfolios with target years between 2015 and 2055, plus a retirement income fund – rank high among the most popular 401(k) funds in the country.